aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/sparkline/using-sparklines-and-settings-3d-format/_index.md

     </script>
 </html>
 ```

 ## **Setting 3D Format**
-You might need 3D charting styles so you can get just the results for your scenario.
-Aspose.Cells for JavaScript via C++ does provide the relevant API to apply Microsoft Excel 2007 3D formatting.
+You might need 3D charting styles so you can get exactly the results you need for your scenario.
+Aspose.Cells for JavaScript via C++ provides the relevant API to apply Microsoft Excel 2007 3D formatting.

 A complete example is given below to demonstrate how to create a chart and apply Microsoft Excel 2007 3D formatting.
 After executing the example code, a column chart (with 3D effects) will be added to the worksheet.

 ```html
 <!DOCTYPE html>